 Candidates read a text with 12 gaps and choose the correct option to complete each gap.
 There are four options for each gap.
-Examples of text types include newspaper/magazine articles, blogs, brochures, reports, stories, correspondence.

 Candidates read a text and answer eight multiple-choice questions with four options.
-Examples of text types include newspaper/magazine articles, blogs, brochures, reports, stories, correspondence.

-COMPONENT 3: Writing (1 hour 30 minutes) (40 marks)
+COMPONENT 3: Writing (2 hours) (40 marks)